aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 controls remain orderly when the header wraps on a narrow display.
 An incomplete upload cannot be resumed after navigation, so it is cancelled and removed when the page is revisited.
+If upload cancellation cannot be confirmed, the page retains the session ID and shows **Retry cancellation** instead of hiding the only cleanup action.
+The cancel endpoint is idempotent, so a retry is safe when the first request reached the server but its response was lost.

 Administrators can choose **Apply values and reload** after a successful run.
 The result is compared with the currently loaded seven measured settings.
 An exact match or a difference below deliberately narrow per-field tolerances is shown as an emphasized line in the shared result-status banner, because applying an effectively equivalent result is unlikely to change repaired pixels noticeably.
-Apply/reload feedback uses that same banner.
-Non-fatal evidence observations are deduplicated and grouped in one **Review notes** callout below the evidence counts.
+A material difference asks the operator to review both columns; an unavailable comparison says so explicitly.
+Apply/reload and reset feedback replaces the content of that same banner instead of creating another notice.
+Non-fatal observations are combined by category in one **Calibration notes** callout below the evidence counts: search shortfall, one-sided reference coverage, and skipped/unusable files each appear at most once.
+Known apply rejections carry small response codes so the browser can show the specific configuration-change or expired-result guidance without wrapping it in a second, repetitive error.
+A rejected reset says the result remains; a network or unreadable response instead asks the operator to reload because the browser cannot know whether server-side deletion completed.
 The action verifies that the active configuration is still the same version used when calibration started, writes only the seven measured values through indi-allsky's normal versioned configuration save path, and queues a normal